stone-payments/kong-plugin-template-transformer/CONTRIBUTING.md

 ## DOs and DON'Ts

 - **DO** follow our git branching styleguide
-- **DO** give priority to the current style of the project or file you&#39;re changing even if it diverges from the general guidelines
+- **DO** give priority to the current style of the project or file you're changing even if it diverges from the general guidelines
 - **DO** include tests when adding new features.
 When fixing bugs, start with adding a test that highlights how the current behavior is broken
 - **DO** keep the discussions focused.
-When a new or related topic comes up it&#39;s often better to create a new issue than to side track the discussion
+When a new or related topic comes up it's often better to create a new issue than to side track the discussion
 - **DO NOT** make PRs for style changes
 - **DO NOT** surprise us with big pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time working on it
 - **DO NOT** add API additions without filing an issue and discussing with us first